U.S. Sen. Toomey says nothing in Mueller report 'rises to an obstruction of justice' by Trump

 DAUGHERTY TWP. — In his first public comments about Special Counsel Robert Mueller’s report, U.S. Sen. Pat Toomey said Tuesday that there is no evidence that President Donald Trump obstructed justice and should be impeached.

-“In my mind, I don’t see anything that rises to an obstruction of justice,” Toomey, R-Lehigh County, told The Times after he toured the McGuire Memorial Home in Daugherty Township.
+“In my mind, I don’t see anything that rises to an obstruction of justice,” Toomey, R-Lehigh County, said after he toured the McGuire Memorial Home in Daugherty Township.

 Toomey said Mueller’s report “completely exonerates the president of collusion” with Russia during the 2016 election, but he also acknowledged that Mueller did not specifically say Trump did not obstruct justice.